 List of banks and institutions in scope

 Finansinspektionen (the Swedish Financial Supervisory Authority) provides a list of the companies covered by the Resolution Act (2015:1016).
-The list comprises a wide range of business categories.
-However, only financial institutions on the list, e.g. joint-stock banks such as savings banks, membership banks, credit market companies and investment firms are affected by the obligation to report.
+The list comprises a wide range of categories of firms.
+However, only financial institutions on the list, e.g. joint-stock banks, savings banks, member banks, credit market companies, and investment firms, are subject to reporting obligations.